zduey/machinelearning_coursera/README.md

 This repo proivdes python-based solutions to the Coursera Machine Learning course taught by professor Andrew NG.

-In this first iteration, solutions mimic the MATLAB/Octave paradigm of matrix/vector arithmetic to complete the exercises.
-In many cases, there are simpler and more 'pythonic' ways to complete the exercises.
+Solutions mimic the MATLAB/Octave code provided through Coursera.
+The scikit-learn module provides canned implementations for each of these algorithms, but at the potential expense of understanding how they work.
+These basic versions are being used to solidify concepts and gain familiarity with the Python scientific computing stack.

 ## Orgnaization of repo
 Unlike in the coursera course, individual functions are not written in seperate